asundr/gwent-classic/README.md

 ## Improvements

-Deleted unuseful commented code.
+- Deleted unuseful commented code.
 All comments in this version are documentation-relative.

-Improved code presentation: spacing and identation remade.
+- Improved code presentation: spacing and identation remade.

-Fixed a bug regarding the long exposure of the leader card.
+- Fixed a bug regarding the long exposure of the leader card.

-Fixed typo in page title.
+- Fixed typo in page title.

-Fixed the style of end screen buttons.
+- Fixed the style of end screen buttons.

-Fixed notification read times.
+- Fixed notification read times.

-Added sound effects to the game.
+- Added sound effects to the game.

 #### Changes
-The game is now played in full screen.<br />
+- The game is now played in full screen.
-As in the original game, passing the round now requires a countdown timer.<br />
+- As in the original game, passing the round now requires a countdown timer.
-As in the original game, modifying cards in the deck now requires double-clicking.
+- As in the original game, modifying cards in the deck now requires double-clicking.

 ### Operations included with the keyboard:
 **"E"** starts the game<br />